fieldtrip/website/getting_started/edf.md

 #### EDF files that have a proper annotation channel

-The annotation channel contains an ascii encoded representation of the time in seconds that certain events happened.
+The annotation channel contains an ASCII encoded representation of the time in seconds that certain events happened.
 You can read the events using **[ft_read_event](/reference/ft_read_event)** like this

     event = ft_read_event('testfile.edf', 'detect flank', [])